google/youtube-8m/README.md

 ### Training on Video-Level features

-You can train over video-level features with the following commands:
+You can train over video-level features with a few commands.
+First, navigate to the directory *immediately above* the source code.
+You should be able to see the source code directory if you run 'ls'.
+Then run the following:

 ```sh
 JOB_NAME=yt8m_train
 BUCKET_NAME=gs://${USER}_yt8m_train_bucket